PeridexisErrant/roses-scripts/README.rst

 Everything talked about in this section is for NPC entities, not your fort.

-Have you ever thought to yourself, "Man, these goblins are just no challenge no that I have my full steel clad army", or "I wish the game could change while I play"?
+Have you ever thought to yourself, "Man, these goblins are just no challenge now that I have my full steel clad army", or "I wish the game could change while I play"?
 If so, then this is for you!

 The Civilization system allows you to customize the advancement of any